berkgoksel/SierraTwo/README.md

 | **admin** | Administer the workspace |

-Enter the newly generated Bot User OAuth Token and User Token into config.ini.
+Enter the newly generated Bot User OAuth Token and User Token in the config.ini file.

 Install the app on the workspace.